JBrandonS/MLPNG/README.md

 2. Check the sbatch files in `sbatch/`.
 You may need to correct the array number to match the settings you will be using.
 Check and change the conda env used in all the `sbatch` files in `sbatch/`.
 3. Point the `generator.sh` script to the correct settings file and run it.

-For large runs you will want to use the command `nohup bash generator.sh &`.
+> For large runs you will want to use the command `nohup bash generator.sh &`.
 This runs the script in the background (`&`) and keeps the process running if your connection drops (`nohup`).
-Once ran it will be save to log out of your ssh connection. **This script is safe to run on the log-in nodes as it does no intensive work and spends most of its time idle**.
+Once ran it will be safe to log out of your ssh connection. **This script is safe to run on the log-in nodes as it does no intensive work and spends most of its time idle**.

 ### Training

 The training pipeline is very simple.
 From superpod,

 0. Ensure your data is fully generated and avaible on the superpod filesystem.
-1. Create your model, follow the example in `scripts/isensee_attn.py`, or any of the other model files.
+1. Create your model, follow the example in `scripts/attn_alm.py`, or any of the other model files in `scripts/altmodels`.
-2. Point the `trainer.sh` script to the correct settings files you would like to train on and point the `sbatch $JOB1 "scripts/isensee_attn.py" "$SETTINGSFILE"` line to the correct model file.
+2. Point the `trainer.sh` script to the correct settings and model files.
 3. Run the `trainer.sh` script.

 ## Some Notes